techidaily/site-fox-info/source/_posts/in-2024-strategic-steps-to-elevate-your-podcast-imagery.md

 It is important to retain that color psychology is not about tricking people.
 Instead, it is about learning the effects of color on people mind’s and using one that best describes your episodes.
 So, research this in-depth and choose a color that resonates with your content and also impresses users.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/oB9V7rZzotw?si=d4xrCbq1jKHXGAWN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### 5\.
 Typography will help

 A debate that long started at the advent of the internet and is still continuing is the effects of fonts on readability.
 Some recent [studies from Canva have revealed that fonts have a lot](https://www.canva.com/learn/serif-vs-sans-serif-fonts/) to do with readability.
 But most important of all, fonts have a huge effect on people’s emotions.